rpf13/Do-You-Know-It/README.md

 - Give the player the option to choose the amount of questions, the different question topics as well as the level of difficulty
 - Implement a leaderboard BUT only if it is persistent and stored in a databease.
 - The javascript code could be optimised that an experinced user is no longer able to cheat and impact the overall results.
 Therfore the answer correct dataset should not be allocated in a "visible" way.
 Example from the function displQuest `button.dataset.correct = answer.correct`
+- Implement a nice looking confetti rain effect, once a player has answered all questions and has achieved a score of 80% or more.

 ---